What to do when you encounter a dog. Well, if you are afraid... there is no help for you – run fast.

 - Village dogs, and generally guard dogs are more dangerous.
 But they are dangerous only if I come close to the house or yard they are guarding.
 I have noticed that one may bark when I am close, but would not go outside of the yard to attack me even if the dog is free and the door is open.
 Like saying: “Pass on, I guard this place.”

 - Shepherd dogs are a story of their own.
 Most dangerous but also easiest to deal with.
 It all depends how far the sheep are.
 The best thing to do is to stop, and call out for the shepherd.
 He will call off the dogs.
 I always stop, and let the sheep pass.
 If I see the shepherd I always head towards him, while being followed at close distance by 4 to 7 dogs.
 I am calm, I show respect to the dogs, and all goes fine.
 Otherwise I notice the dogs positioning them selves in formations, strategically to keep me as far as away possible from the sheep.
+When encountering the shepherd dogs may be advisable, out of precaution to have a pepper spray in your pocket.

 If the dogs are not stray or wild, talk.
 Naturally, try to talk to the master of the dogs.
 But be careful of your tone of voice.
 The dogs should not be able to sense hostility.
 Be calm and peaceful.
 Even if you do not know the local language.
 No matter.
 Your calm approach will calm the dogs.
 And who knows, the dog master may know some of your language.